Flytre/FlytreLib/CONFIG_HELP.md

 server.

 In case that didn't make sense, here's a more in depth explanation: The actual server has a config file with the mod's server config.
-However, the client also has a server config file for the mod, so it can use that file for singleplayer.
+However, the client also has a server config file for the mod, so it can use that file for single-player.
-This is the file that is loaded for the client regardless of whether the client is in singleplayer or multiplayer: This means totally wrong values could be loaded if the client and server don't have matching configs, causing issues if the client needs an up-to-date copy of the server config like the above example.
+This is the file that is loaded for the client regardless of whether the client is playing single-player or multiplayer: This means totally wrong values could be loaded if the client and server don't have matching configs, causing issues if the client needs an up-to-date copy of the server config like the above example.